WilliamHiatt/SeniorCapStone/README.md

 word_count_filter : This setting sets the minimum amount of words that are allowed in an article.
 For example, if the word count is set to 150 any article that contains less than 150 words will not be included in the data frame.

-repeated_phrase_filter : This setting is used to prevent any scrapping blockers from runining the data.
-For example, if a website puts up a blocker and the scrapper just returns "Access Denied" over and over again this setting prevents that article from being added to the dataframe.
+repeated_phrase_filter : This setting is used to prevent any scrapping blockers from running the data.
+For example, if a website puts up a blocker and the scrapper just returns "Access Denied" over and over again this setting prevents that article from being added to the data frame.

 social_starts_with : This setting is used to prevent social media sites from being scraped.
-These sites usually don't get scrapped very well and pertain to people's opinions rather than articles themselves.
+These sites usually don't get scrapped very well and pertain to people's opinions rather than the articles themselves.
 It's important to note that you can add to this list, and it doesn't pertain to just social media sites.
 If you notice that a specific site doesn’t scrape very well, you can always add it to this list.

 url_max : This setting is used to set how many articles are scraped.
 If you attach a CSV with 3000 rows but only want to scrape 300 you can set this to 300 and scrape only those 300.
 If you don't want a limit you can set this to -1.

 label_adjuster_on : This setting is used to create dynamic sentiment labels.
 This allows for more accurate sentiment labeling.
-For example, if you have articles about a war, most all articles are going to be labeled negative because of words like 'death', 'war', 'kill', etc. Turning this setting on creates labels based off the sentiment percentiles, for example every article that has a sentiment in the 40-60 percentile is neutral while every article in the 80-100 percentile is labeled positive.
+For example, if you have articles about war, almost all articles are going to be labeled negative because of words like 'death', 'war', 'kill', etc. Turning this setting on creates labels based on the sentiment percentiles, for example, every article that has a sentiment in the 40-60 percentile is neutral while every article in the 80-100 percentile is labeled positive.

 topic_model_dict : This setting contains the settings for topic modeling. topic_limit is the number of topics that the model will find within the space. topic_start is the number of topics we start at and topic_step is how many we increment every step.

 ## Pipeline Start
-This is where the webscrapping, sentiment analysis, and the topic modeling begin.
+This is where the web scrapping, sentiment analysis, and topic modeling begin.
 The first block is the Sentiment Analysis Pipeline.
 Within this block the articles are scraped, then they are run through sentiment analysis, and a data frame is returned.

 Then the topic modeling starts.
-The function will create topic models with varying number of topics, compute the topic coherence score for that number of topics over our articles, and return to us the LDA model that has the highest coherence score.
+The function will create topic models with varying numbers of topics, compute the topic coherence score for that number of topics over our articles, and return to us the LDA model that has the highest coherence score.
 It will display a small graphic showing the topic coherence for each number of topics we tested.
-Next, we will create our topic-level sentiment analysis dictionary using both our dataframe df and the new LDA_model and corpus we just created.
+Next, we will create our topic-level sentiment analysis dictionary using both our data frame df and the new LDA_model and corpus we just created.
 This will give us a dictionary of the average sentiment scores for every topic of an article, for all articles.

-After this section is ran all rows and columns have been added to the data frame.
+After this section is run all rows and columns have been added to the data frame.

 ## Data Visualization Setup